galaxyproject/galaxy-hub/content/news/2023-02-06-structured-data-exports-ro-bco/index.md

 Every format can be downloaded directly, or written to pluggable Galaxy file sources (Dropbox, Google Drive, FTP, S3 ...).

-The feature described here will be part of the next Galaxy release, and should become available on `usegalaxy.eu` and related instances around March 2023.
+The feature described here will be part of the next Galaxy release, and should become available on `usegalaxy.eu` and related instances around March 2023 depending on the instance configuration.

 ## Export invocation to RO-Crate